 The tax gap is the difference between taxes owed and paid.
 It continues to receive a lot of attention at both the state and federal levels.

 FTB estimates California's tax gap (at least for the personal and business taxes that FTB administers) is about $10 billion per year.

 Most of the tax gap comes from people and businesses that underreport their income or overstate their deductions.

 Taxpayers can now help solve the tax gap by reporting suspected income tax fraud.
 They can go to ftb.ca.gov and search for tax fraud to use the new online report tax fraud service or call the Informant Hotline at 800.540.FILE (3453).

-FTB special agents investigate alleged criminal violations of the Revenue and Taxation Code,including income tax fraud and tax evasion.
-They also assist in prosecuting noncompliant individuals for these criminal activities and publicize resulting convictions.
+Our special agents investigate alleged criminal violations of the Revenue and Taxation Code (including income tax fraud and tax evasion).
+We also assist in prosecuting noncompliant individuals for these criminal activities and publicize resulting convictions.
 These convictions bring additional tax revenue to the State of California and also serve as a deterrent to others from violating the tax laws.